What Makes SA Different

 Frequently Asked Questions

-Is the VORT harder than other states?
-It tests all five manoeuvres (others test fewer) and has a 90% pass mark.
-But SA's ~82% pass rate is actually above the national average — the higher cost encourages better preparation.
+Is the SA VORT harder than other states?
+It tests all five manoeuvres (others test two or three) and has a 90% pass mark (tied with NSW for the highest in Australia).
+However, SA's ~82% first-attempt pass rate is actually above the national average of 62%.
+The higher cost encourages better preparation.

 Can I choose my assessor?
 Yes.
-Research reviews and ask for recommendations, but your assessor can't be the instructor who taught you.
+Research reviews and ask for recommendations, but your assessor cannot be the instructor who taught you.
+This independence rule is a key feature of the SA system.

 What about the 2027 reform?
 Around 40 government examiners will replace private assessors from the first half of 2027, with a standardised fee of about $240.
 During a 2-year transition, both systems will run in parallel.
 An online booking system will also be introduced.